Thermodynamics and collisionality in firehose-susceptible high-$\beta$ plasmas

 To understand this secondary parallel firehose instability better, it is helpful to describe qualitatively the types of parallel modes (and their growth) that the (high-$\beta$) plasma can support linearly as the expansion proceeds.
-Initially, at the start of the simulation, when the ion distribution function is Maxwellian, there are two types of forward-propagating parallel modes with $\beta_i^{-1/2} \ll k_{\|} \rho_i \lesssim 1$: right-handed whistler/magnetosonic modes (which have characteristic real frequencies $\varpi \sim k_{\|}^2 \rho_i^2 \Omega_i$), and left-handed, ion-cyclotron modes (which have $\varpi \sim \Omega_i/\beta_i$).
-These two types of modes have very different characteristic frequencies because of their distinct physical mechanisms; the characteristic oscillation of the higher-frequency whistler/magnetosonic modes is supported by inertial and gyroviscous forces acting out of phase (with the action of the Alfv\'en restoring force being negligible), while for the lower-frequency ion-cyclotron modes, it is the out-of-phase action of the Alfv\'en restoring force and the gyroviscous force that gives rise to oscillatory dynamics.
+Initially, at the start of the simulation, when the ion distribution function is Maxwellian, there are two types of forward-propagating parallel modes with $\beta_i^{-1/2} \ll k_{\|} \rho_i \lesssim 1$: right-handed whistler/magnetosonic modes, which have characteristic real frequencies $\varpi \sim k_{\|}^2 \rho_i^2 \Omega_i$, and left-handed, ion-cyclotron modes which, {in high-$\beta_i$ plasma, have $\varpi \sim \Omega_i/\beta_i$~\citep{Foote_1979}\footnote{{We note that the frequency $\varpi$ of these modes is not described by the cold-plasma dispersion relation because $\varpi \ll k_{\|} v_{\mathrm{th}i}$.}}. } These two types of modes have very different characteristic frequencies because of their distinct physical mechanisms; the characteristic oscillation of the higher-frequency whistler/magnetosonic modes is supported by inertial and gyroviscous forces acting out of phase (with the action of the Alfv\'en restoring force being negligible), while for the lower-frequency ion-cyclotron modes, it is the out-of-phase action of the Alfv\'en restoring force and the gyroviscous force that gives rise to oscillatory dynamics.
 Despite their distinct mechanisms, both of these modes are damped ($\gamma < 0$).
 As the plasma expands, the pressure anisotropy becomes increasingly negative, which changes the character of the ion cyclotron mode; specifically, the real frequency of this mode becomes negative for $k_{\|} \rho_i \sim 1$ (though the mode remains damped).
 Because $k_{\|} > 0$, this change of sign corresponds to initially forward-propagating ion-cyclotron modes becoming backward propagating (and vice versa); in short, the initially left-handed forward-propagating ion-cyclotron mode becomes a type of right-handed (forward-propagating) mode that is qualitatively distinct to the whistler/magnetosonic mode.